ElAwbery/Lucky_Egg/README.md

 12. Modularization:

-     - organized the program into an MVC architecture containing four modules
+     - Organized the program into an MVC architecture containing four modules
-     - the database_ORM expresses the model
+     - The database_ORM expresses the model
-     - application_code module constructs the web page view
+     - Application_code module constructs the web page view
-     - application code updated to call the server and talk to it with an HTTPRequestHandler subclass
+     - Application code updated to call the server and talk to it with an HTTPRequestHandler subclass
      - get_router and post_router methods of the Handler subclass constitute the controller of the MVC architecture
-     - server code is now separated from the application code into a server module
+     - Server code is now separated from the application code into a server module
-     - in principle the server can process any browser request and call the application's router methods
+     - In principle the server can process any browser request and call the application's router methods
-     - web server no longer runs on loading, it is wrapped in a function called by application code
+     - Web server no longer runs on loading, it is wrapped in a function called by application code
-     - template engine separated from the application module and contains no application specific code
+     - Template engine separated from the application module and contains no application specific code

 13. Prevented SQL injection attacks and added store on set: